hltcoe/concrete/GETTING_STARTED.md

 ## Walk the Data Structures

+TODO: Replace the links to concrete_inspect.py with short code snippets.

 Then you can walk the object just as you would any other in Python.
 The [thrift spec](http://hltcoe.github.io/concrete/communication.html) defines the